NainishK/vscode-codenotes/README.md

    - Use the filter box to search notes by content, file, or line number.

 3. **Edit or Delete Notes**
-   - Click a note in the sidebar and use the context menu to edit or delete.
+   - Open a note (by clicking it in the sidebar) and use the edit or delete buttons in the note webview.
+   - Or use the command palette: `CodeNotes: Edit Sticky Note` or `CodeNotes: Delete Selected Sticky Note`.

+4. **Move a Sticky Note**
+   - Place your cursor on the new line where you want to move the note.
+   - Use the command palette: `CodeNotes: Move Sticky Note to Current Line`.
-   - Or open a note and use the delete button in the webview.
+   - The selected note will be moved to the current line in the active editor.

 ## Screenshots